-Fort Ord Dunes State Park is located along Monterey Bay, adjacent to the cities of Monterey, Seaside, Marina and Sand City.
+Located along Monterey Bay, Fort Ord Dunes State Park is adjacent to the cities of Monterey, Seaside, Marina and Sand City.
 The park is also within close proximity to large urban areas such as the Salinas Valley, Santa Cruz, the South San Francisco Bay Area and San Jose, and the Silicon Valley.
-Formally part of the Fort Ord Army Base, the property includes approximately 990 acres of State parkland, including 4 miles of ocean beach.
-The park provides an expansive seascape and a landform of dune habitat and undeveloped seashore and is rich in both natural and cultural resources.
-As part of the former Fort Ord Army Base, the park's distinctive history provides a unique opportunity for the interpretation of local and Ft Ord history.
+Formally part of the Fort Ord Army Base, the property includes approximately 837 acres of state parkland, including four miles of ocean beach.
+The state park provides an expansive seascape and a landform of dune habitat and undeveloped seashore and is rich in both natural and cultural resources.
+As part of the former Fort Ord Army Base, its distinctive history provides a unique opportunity for the interpretation of local and Ft Ord history.

-Fort Ord Dunes State Park's 2004 General Plan provides for the development of the new campground and beach access facilities and identifies the area immediately adjacent to the bunkers as the location for the campground.
-The project site lies largely outside the Highway 1 viewshed and consists of approximately 130 acres of which 16.79 acres will be developed with visitor improvements.
+A general Plan for Fort Ord Dunes State Park was adopted in 2004 and provides for the development of the new campground and beach access facilities and identifies the area immediately adjacent to the bunkers as the location for the campground.
+The project site lies largely outside the Highway 1 view shed and consists of approximately 130 acres of which 16.79 acres to be developed with visitor improvements.

-The campground project is funded by Proposition 84, the Safe Drinking Water, Water Quality and Supply, Flood Control, River and Coastal Protection Bond Act of 2006.
+The approximately $25 million campground project is funded by Proposition 84, the Safe Drinking Water, Water Quality and Supply, Flood Control, River and Coastal Protection Bond Act of 2006.

 New Campground Features

-The new and fully compliant campground will add 95 new campsites to the California State Park System and will fill a geographical void for high demand public camping opportunities along the coast of Monterey Bay.
-California State Parks has designed the project in full compliance with Federal and State accessibility codes.
+The new and fully compliant campground will add 98 new campsites to the California State Park system and will fill a geographical void for high demand public camping opportunities along the coast of Monterey Bay.
+California State Parks has designed the project in full compliance with federal and state accessibility codes.
 Once complete, the campground will have 4 accessible RV campsites, 4 accessible traditional campsites, 2 accessible traditional double family sites, an accessible dump station, accessible restrooms and showers, etc. In addition, the project will include compliant parking, routes, and beach access.

 The campground will also feature:

-3 mini-group campsites.
+- 3 mini-group campsites.
 These are single campsites where 2 campsites can be combined and shared by multiple visitor groups or extended families.
-These will be available for reservation for park visitors under the California State Park's reservation system
+These will be available for reservation for park visitors under California State Parks’ reservation system.

 Monterey Bay Sanctuary Trail